-Line B begins with a Hamrick Manufacturing uncaser that mechanically grips bottles by the neck, removes them from corrugated reshippers, and places them on a conveyor from Arrowhead Systems, the supplier of much of the conveyor connections on all three lines.
+Line B begins with a Hamrick Manufacturing uncaser that mechanically grips bottles by the neck, removes them from corrugated reshippers, and places them on a conveyor from Automation Systems, the supplier of much of the conveyor connections on all three lines.
 Next stop for the bottles is pressure-sensitive labeling, but the reshippers proceed down a different path that takes them to an overhead conveyor leading eventually to a drop packer.

 On the day of our visit, the 1.75-L PET bottles in production on Line B were having a pressure-sensitive label applied to front and neck.
 But the Modular Plus labeler from P.E.
 Labelers has a third label unwind station, so a total of three labels—front, back, and neck—can all be applied when it’s called for.